Monitor Your Equipment Life Cycle With Your CMMS

 Unfortunately, companies do not always comply with these steps, which could trigger detrimental consequences on the quality of the decisions related to equipment management.

-Mobility Work CMMS allows you to monitor these steps, and to deduce the life cycle of the piece of equipment.
+Mobility Work CMMS allows you to monitor these steps, and to deduce the life equipment life cycle.
 The CMMS aims at being at the heart of the information of your plant, and has to allow you to gather all the information linked to the equipment life cycle in a single software, available to all operators and departments of the plant.

 1. Design phase